tgross/devopsdaysmsp2018/content/_index.md

 ---

 ## or...
-## Because Eternal Vigilance is the Price of Liberty, We Have to Talk About Ethics Again
+## Because Eternal Vigilance is the Price of Liberty, We Have to Talk About Ethics of the Tech Industry Again

 ---